jimlyndon/CoinJarExampleNodeJS/README.md

 from a [Faucet](http://testnet.mojocoin.com/).
 You can return to them some test bitcoin as well.
 You can create addresses under your account and send/receive bitcoin, this way you have some test transactional data to work with.

-Finally you need to turn on your user API access by going to account settings -> API access -> Enable API This will ask you for your credentials and display an API key.
+Finally you need to turn on your user API access by going to account settings -> API access -> Enable API.
+This will ask you for your credentials and display an API key.

 If you're building a merchant application you will also need to